-- It can happen that a mobile phone does not appear in CDR/PCM's search list due to unfavourable external conditions.
-In this case, you can also start the pairing process from the mobile phone. - Bluetooth[®] connection problems associated with AUX BT may be caused by the simultaneous running of the telephone and audio profiles or by the sequence in which they are connected.
-In this case, it may be preferable to deactivate the AUX BT function by going to 'DISC/OPTION/SET DISC/AUX' to ensure all phone functions are stable and reliable. - CDR/PCM must not be connected with any other mobile telephone.
+- In the event that a mobile phone does not appear in the CDR/PCM's search list due to unfavorable external conditions, you may begin the pairing process from the mobile phone.
+In this case, you can also start the pairing process from the mobile phone. - Bluetooth[®] connection problems associated with AUX BT may be caused by simultaneously running the telephone and audio profiles or by the sequence in which they are connected.
+In this case, you may deactivate the AUX BT function by going to 'DISC/OPTION/SET DISC/AUX' to ensure all phone functions are stable and reliable.

-- In very rare cases, it can happen that CDR/ PCM forgets the pairing information.
-As a result, no connection can be established between the devices.
-In this case, delete the entry left in the car and repeat the pairing process. - Deleting the device list on CDR/PCM enables CDR/PCM to find the mobile phone more quickly.
+- CDR/PCM must not be connected with any other mobile telephone. - If the CDR/PCM forgets the pairing information and no connection can be established between the devices, delete the entry and repeat the pairing process. - Deleting the device list on CDR/PCM enables CDR/PCM to find the mobile phone more quickly.